zjl9959/algviz/README.md

     viz.display()               # Refresh the animation in Jupyter-notebook.
 ```

-You can modify the data multi-times, and algviz will record the operations to generate the animation when you call the [display](https://algviz.readthedocs.io/en/latest/algviz.html#algviz.visual.Visualizer.display) interface.
-So the only thing you need to concern is when to call the display interface, because some operations may override other operations in animation render result.
+You can modify the data multi-times, and algviz will record all the operations since last time you call the [display](https://algviz.readthedocs.io/en/latest/algviz.html#algviz.visual.Visualizer.display) interface.
+Then it will merge all the operations in one animation when you call display next time.
+So the only thing you need to concern is: `when to call the display interface?` Because some operations may override other operations and the output animation may be confusing.

-These animations below shows multiple operations in one render period.
+These animations below shows multiple operations in one render output:

 + Two [insert](https://algviz.readthedocs.io/en/latest/algviz.html#algviz.vector.Vector.insert) operations on vector.
 (Insert two elements "0" and "1" into vector ["a", "b", "c"].)

     ![vector_move_animation](docs/animation_images/vector_move_animation.svg)

-+ Modify two edges on graph. ([Add](https://algviz.readthedocs.io/en/latest/algviz.html#algviz.graph.GraphNode.add) neighbor node 7 int node 5;
++ Modify two edges on graph. ([Add](https://algviz.readthedocs.io/en/latest/algviz.html#algviz.graph.GraphNode.add) node7 into node5's neighbors;
-[Remove](https://algviz.readthedocs.io/en/latest/algviz.html#algviz.graph.GraphNode.remove) neighbor nodes 4 of node 5).
+[Remove](https://algviz.readthedocs.io/en/latest/algviz.html#algviz.graph.GraphNode.remove) nodes4 from node5's neighbors).

     ![graph_move_animation](docs/animation_images/graph_move_animation.svg)

 All the animations created by algviz are [SVG](https://www.w3.org/Graphics/SVG/) string format.
-You can export the animation frame and view it in browser or embedded it in your slides.
+You can export the animation frames and review it in browser or embedded it in your slides.

 # Installation